Sarah Susswein, MC, RCC

 My love of learning led me to a path of learning about neurodiversity, and the learning needs of those who are just not average.

 Despite my profound skepticism for mental health professionals, I met my therapist by chance.
 She empowered me with the courage to make a career change.

 While I completed my bachelor’s degree, I took training in the Orton-Gillingham (OG) approach, and the National Institute for Learning Development (NILD) Educational Therapy to remediate learning disabilities in children.
 My work with school-aged children and their families led me to seeing how lasting emotions can impact a person’s functioning throughout life.

 Through working with children and working with my own therapist, I decided to become a counsellor and completed a master’s degree in counselling.
 My work with youth in a low barrier access centre as a counsellor touched me deeply.
-I worked with youth with a variety of concerns, including substance use, anxiety, suicide ideation, trauma, self-esteem, mental illness, and coming of age uncertainties such as employment goals and relationships.
+I worked with youth with a variety of concerns, including anxiety, suicide ideation, trauma, self-esteem, mental illness, and coming of age uncertainties such as employment goals and relationships.

 I find much enjoyment in life now.
 The lows in my past allow me to experience profound joy and gratitude, and for that, I am grateful.
 And I would like to pay it forward as a counsellor.